dmt-software/import-reader/docs/reader-handler.md

 ## CsvReaderHandler

-The csv reader handler internally uses _SplFileObject_ with the READ_CSV flag to read through a file line by line.
+The csv reader handler internally uses fgetcsv to read through a file line by line.
 It can be configured to use the right csv control characters: "delimiter, enclosure and escape".

 The sanitizers this handler receives are applied on each of the array values that is returned by the inner reader.